cepthomas/NBagOfTricks/README.md

 Requires VS2022 and .NET6.

-No dependencies on third party components.
+No dependencies on external components.

 Probably I should make this into a nuget package at some point.